tbakie/TBEwebsite/content/post/02/second.md

 date: "2023-10-16T11:02:08-07:00"
 author: " Efesoy "
 draft: false
+categories: ["Hugo"]
 cover:
     image: post/02/222.jpg

 ---
 ## To iteratively develop
- a Hugo static website and see changes on the spot, you can use Hugo's built-in local server which live reloads as you make changes to your site.
+ 🦾a Hugo **static** website and see changes on the spot, you can use Hugo's built-in local server which live reloads as you make changes to your site.
 Here's a step-by-step guide:

 - Install Hugo on your local machine.
 - Navigate to your Hugo site directory via the command line.